ashleycuster/comic-gen-react/README.md

 - [ ] Option to save strip as image

 ## Logic
-- [ ] Extract character names from user input using regular expressions
+- [x] Extract character names from user input using regular expressions
+- [ ] Save map of character name with character svg
 - [ ] Break up text based on maximum length and new character talking

+## Other Tasks
+- [ ] Add testing with karma
+- [ ] Fonts and styling
+- [ ] Deploy site with gh-pages

 ## Sources
 The base of this React application is a modification the demo from Cory House's Pluralsight course, [Building Applications with React and Flux](https://www.pluralsight.com/courses/react-flux-building-applications).